TheOdinProject/curriculum/foundations/html_css/intro-to-html-css.md

 * [This FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
 It covers things we'll be teaching explicitly in later lessons though, so don't worry about memorizing any of the details.

 ### Knowledge Check
-* What do HTML and CSS stand for?
+* <a class="knowledge-check-link" href="https://brytdesigns.com/html-css-javascript-whats-the-difference/#What_is_HTML">What do HTML and CSS stand for?</a>
-* Between HTML and CSS, which would you use for putting paragraphs of text on a webpage?
+* <a class="knowledge-check-link" href="#html-and-css">Between HTML and CSS, which would you use for putting paragraphs of text on a webpage?</a>
-* Between HTML and CSS, which would you use for changing the font and background color of a button?
+* <a class="knowledge-check-link" href="#html-and-css">Between HTML and CSS, which would you use for changing the font and background color of a button?</a>